-It’s one of the major costs in operating a vehicle.
+Insurance is one of the major costs of owning a vehicle.

-On average, Americans this year are paying $1,311 for a full-coverage policy, according to insure.com, about $109 per month.
-But those figures can be a misleading.
+On average, Americans last year paid $1,426 for a full-coverage policy, according to thezebra.com, about $119 per month.
+But those figures can be misleading.

-The range actually runs from $808 a year in Maine to a “budget-busting” $2,738 in Michigan.
-Pennsylvania at $1,305 is the state closest to the national average.
+The range actually ran from $865 a year in North Carolina to a “budget-busting” $2,610 in Michigan.
+Kansas at $1,427 is the state closest to the national average.

 “Insurance rates are influenced by a number of different factors,” said insure.com.
 “Everything from traffic, crime rates, state and local laws, the percentage of uninsured drivers, as well as the number of insurance companies competing in a market can all result in higher, or, if you’re lucky, lower premiums.”